aschlosberg/EIPs/EIPS/eip-TBD.md

 In the event of a sale due to an auto-listing:

 1. The token MUST be transferred to the address paying the auto-listing price;
-2. The price MUST be transferred to the token owner;
+2. The price MUST be transferred to the original token owner;
 3. The corresponding royalties MUST be reimbursed (i.e. the same address receives both the royalties and the sale price); and
 4. The new owner MUST be subject to the same mechanism rules; i.e. take-back, royalty payment, and auto-listing.